Collaborne/widget-sample/README.md

 You can file questions about the widget sample as a Github ticket.
 Please **do not include any private data** into Github tickets because they are visible to everybody.
 To include private data, please file a request with [NEXT Support](https://support.nextapp.co).

+## Fair usage policy

+The widget/Integration API is covered NEXT's fair usage policy.
+In a nutshell: Use it as it's intented to be used.

+Please contact us beforehand in case you consider to:
+* Mass-important existing opportunities
+* Open the widget to the general public, expecting many opportunities to be created (more than opportunities posted per seconds in average)

 ## FAQ

 ### Q: How can I show a themes selector?